How Flies Make Farming More Sustainable

 So for example, food and agricultural waste could be given to these insects to eat, creating more value and less waste.
 Many different types of industrial by-products and leftover food would make insects really happy.

-Jane: Hm, but aren’t flies dirty?
+Hm, but are flies dirty?
 I mean, I’m not eating them so that’s fine.
 But couldn’t they contaminate production systems?
 Or somehow affect the livestock eating them?

 For all of us, big improvements can still be made on the legislative aspect of our industry.
 We would be very happy to see the Europe Union allow insect derived protein to be used in poultry and pig farming.
 Or have better access to materials to feed insects such as ‘former foodstuff’.
 At the same time insect producers are limited to what they are allowed to feed their insects based on EU legislation.
 Within the legislation insects have the same status as other livestock animals and therefore the same rules apply.
 As a result, we cannot feed our insects any other feed material which you could also feed to a pig or a chicken.